15 people injured when tram collides with guardrail at Universal Studios theme park near Los Angeles

 The fire department said 15 people were taken to hospitals with minor injuries.
 The highway patrol's statement on Sunday said some of the injuries were moderate, but didn't specify a number.

-A Universal Studios Hollywood spokesperson confirmed in an email to The Associated Press that there were “multiple minor injuries” but didn't provide details on the accident.
+Universal Studios Hollywood said in a statement Sunday afternoon that tours have resumed with a modified route.

-Sheriff's Lt.
-Maria Abal said the four-car tram used for movie studio backlot tours might have experienced an issue with its brakes.
+“Our thoughts continue to be with the guests who were involved, and we are thankful that based on agency reports, the injuries sustained were minor.
+We are working closely with public agencies, including the California Highway Patrol, as we continue our review of the incident and safety remains a top priority,” the statement said.

-The highway patrol is leading the investigation.
-The agency said alcohol and drugs were not considered a factor.
+The highway patrol, which is leading the investigation, said alcohol and drugs were not considered a factor.

 The tram circuit, called the World-Famous Studio Tour, offers a glimpse behind the scenes of Universal movies including “Jaws” and Jordan Peele's “Nope.”
 The theme park will celebrate the 60th anniversary of the tour starting Friday.